MarielleSP/Churn-DecisionTree/index.md

 *Churn* is the measure of how many customers stop using a product.
 Loss of customers generally results in loss of profit for a business.
 In contrast, "[increasing customer retention rates by 5% increases profits by 25% to 95%.](https://hbr.org/2014/10/the-value-of-keeping-the-right-customers)" A model that identifies customers who are likely to churn could enable early intervention to prevent loss of business.

 This study uses data on [Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn), which has 19 features describing customer demographics, subscription services, and account information.
-By using univariate analysis of categorical and continuous data to eliminate features that do not correlate to churn, the number of features is reduced.
-The most important 8 features are used to build a decision tree.
+First, the number of features is reduced by using univariate analysis.
+Then, the most important 8 features are used to build a decision tree.

 ![Static png image for display](tree3.png)